-The dso_local_equivalent constant is a wrapper for global constant variables that represents a value which is functionally equivalent to the global passed to this.
+The dso_local_equivalent constant is a wrapper for functions that represents a value which is functionally equivalent to the global passed to this.
 That is, if this accepts a function, calling this constant should have the same effects as calling the function directly.
 This could be a direct reference to the function, the @plt modifier on X86/AArch64, a thunk, or anything that's equivalent to the resolved function as a call target.
-Otherwise, for other global constant variables, using this should have the same effects as using the variable directly.
-On targets that support this, this could be lowered to a reference to a GOT entry.

 When lowered, the returned address must have a constant offset at link time from some other symbol defined within the same binary.
 The address of this value is also insignificant.
 The name is leveraged from dso_local where use of a function or variable is resolved to a symbol in the same linkage unit.